ON THIS PAGE: You will find out more about the factors that increase the chance of developing Kaposi sarcoma. Use the

 Sex.
 Men have a higher risk of developing Kaposi sarcoma than women.

 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause this type of cancer, including ways to prevent it.
-Although there is no proven way to completely prevent Kaposi sarcoma, you can significantly lower your risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
-Talk with your doctor for more information about your personal risk of Kaposi sarcoma.
+Although there is no proven way to completely prevent Kaposi sarcoma, you can significantly lower your risk by avoiding the known risk factors for HIV/AIDS, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
+Talk with your health care team for more information about your personal risk of Kaposi sarcoma.